yale-web-technologies/mirador-annotations/README.md

 	- Webacls Authz: creates webacls based on user groups to determine if the calling user has access to a given resource

-**Getting Started** - Mirador-Annotations is basically a standard Ruby on Rails application with the usual deployment steps:
+**Getting Started:**
 --------------------

-	*Installation:*
+Mirador-Annotations is basically a standard Ruby on Rails application with the usual deployment steps:

+	*Installation:
 		- git clone
 		- bundle
 		- rake db:migrate